İlker Kaleli

 İlker Kaan Kaleli (born 11 May 1984) is a Turkish actor best known for his role in Poyraz Karayel.

 Life and career

-His mother is daughter of German mother and Turkish father who a scientist graduated from Heidelberg University.
-His father is a Turkish citizen of Kurdish descent from Van.
+His maternal grandmother is German and his maternal grandfather is a Turkish scientist who graduated from Heidelberg University.
+His father is from Van province of Turkey.
 Kaleli graduated from Istanbul Kültür University, Department of Art Management.
-He studied acting in London Academy of Music and Dramatic Art (LAMDA) acting school.
-He also received acting lessons in the studio collectors of Şahika Tekand.
+He studied acting in the London Academy of Music and Dramatic Art (LAMDA) acting school.
+He has also received acting lessons in the studio collectors of Şahika Tekand.

-He played in popular series Son, Kayıp Şehir and Kayıp respectively.
+He has starred in many popular series, such as Son, Kayıp Şehir and Kayıp respectively.
 In 2014, he appeared in the film Silsile.
 From 2015 to 2017, Kaleli played the leading character in Poyraz Karayel, for which he received a Golden Butterfly Award as best actor in 2016.